MarcoBitar/MarcoBitar/README.md

 ---

-### **4. Findly API**
+### **4. Findly**

-An interactive API that entertains users with riddles and clues to find hidden treasures across websites.
+An interactive website that entertains users with riddles and clues to find hidden treasures across websites.

 - **Highlights:**
   - User authentication and management.